 Is your chainsaw running rough?
 Does it start then stall, or maybe, not start at all?
 Repair Clinic has some very practical troubleshooting tips to assist you in figuring out why your chainsaw is malfunctioning.
 You can also find a wealth of model-specific procedural videos, step-by-step guides, diagrams, and schematics in the website’s “Videos & Articles” section to take the guesswork out of replacing the chainsaw’s clutch assembly, carburetor, fuel filter, or throttle trigger.

 If you need to replace your chainsaw’s chain bar, you not only need to locate the right chain bar that fits your equipment but, as with any repair, you should only install a genuine replacement part from the original chainsaw manufacturer.
+Meaning if you have a Stihl chainsaw, you will want to make sure you are using Stihl chainsaw parts.
 Repair Clinic can help you do both.
 Enter the chainsaw’s full model number in Repair Clinic’s “Search Parts Online & Get Answers” search bar to view a complete list of compatible OEM parts direct from such manufacturers as Craftsman, Echo, Homelite, Husqvarna, MTD, Poulan Pro, Ryobi, Stihl, and Tanaka.
 You can then use the “Part Category” filter (“Chain & Bar”) followed by the “Part Title” filter (“Chain Bar”) to find the exact chain bar for your model.
 Providing you with the right part and the guidance to fix outdoor power equipment, home appliances, and heating and cooling units yourself is what makes Repair Clinic your repair partner for this season and the next.